techqueria/website/content/english/support-us/software-sponsor/donut.md

 ---
 title: Donut
-description: "Techqueria uses Donut for #cafecito channels in Slack and with a sponsor, we can use Donut to facilitate thousands of connections between Latinx professionals in the tech industry. $5,000 per year."
+description: "Techqueria uses Donut for #cafecito channels in Slack and with a sponsor, we can use Donut to facilitate thousands of connections between Latinx professionals in the tech industry."
 image: "/assets/img/support-us/software-sponsor/donut.jpg"
 link: https://donut.com?source=techqueria
 price: "$5,000 per year"